wgseligman/GramsSim/README.md

     module load cmake root geant4 hepmc3

     # Create a separate build/work directory.
 This directory should
     # not be the GramsG4 directory or a sub-directory of it.
+This
+    # only has to be done once.
     cd $GGDIR
     mkdir GramsG4-work

+    # Build
     cd GramsG4-work

-    # Build
     cmake $GGDIR/GramsG4
     make